hazelcast/hazelcast-reference-manual/src/SpringIntegration.md

 ### Best Practices

-#### Avoid Out of Memory Error with Large Distributed Data Structures

 Spring tries to create a new `Map`/`Collection` instance and fill the new instance by iterating and converting values of the original `Map`/`Collection` (`IMap`, `IQueue`, etc.) to required types when generic type parameters of the original `Map`/`Collection` and the target property/attribute do not match.

 Since Hazelcast `Map`s/`Collection`s are designed to hold very large data which a single machine cannot carry, iterating through whole values can cause out of memory errors.